-Four years after its launch, the European program CIVITAS selected cities 17 new projects to fight against urban traffic congestion and air pollution.
-Among them, six are borne by the cities of new member countries of Europe.
+Four years after its launch, the European program CIVITAS selected 17 new city projects aimed at combating urban traffic congestion and air pollution.
+Among them, six are carried by cities of new member countries of Europe.

-CIVITAS brings together a set of cities engaged in the fight against congestion and pollution linked to urban traffic.
-This traffic is responsible for more than 10% of all EU CO2 emissions of which 98% is generated by private and commercial vehicles.
-Insisting on a necessary "radical change based on an integrated approach" (see box), CIVITAS wants to promote "attractive solutions for replacing the passenger car in built-up areas", and "replace with other fuels 20% of diesel and diesel fuel. gasoline used in the road transport sector by 2020.
-Clearly, fewer cars in the cities, more public transport and especially more clean fuels!
+CIVITAS brings together a group of cities engaged in the fight against congestion and pollution linked to urban traffic.
+This traffic is responsible for more than 10% of all CO2 emissions in the European Union, 98% of which are generated by private and commercial vehicles.
+Insisting on a necessary "radical change based on an integrated approach" (see box), CIVITAS wants to promote "attractive solutions for the replacement of private cars in urban areas", and "to replace 20% of diesel and diesel with other fuels. gasoline used in the road transport sector by 2020. ”In short, fewer cars in cities, more public transport and above all more clean fuels!

-Nearly four years after the launch of CIVITAS and the first selection of 19 cities in 2001 (including Lille and Nantes), 17 city projects have just been selected in 2004, including six from new member countries: Estonia, Hungary, Romania , Poland and Slovenia.
-Loyola de Palacio, vice-president of the European Commission responsible for energy and transport, welcomed the news, announcing the selection: "In these countries, municipalities are facing rapid growth in fleet and a decline in the use of public transport.
-I want to support local authorities in their efforts to develop and test new transition policies aimed at maintaining a high share of public transport, walking and cycling ”.
+Almost four years after the launch of CIVITAS and the first selection of 19 cities in 2001 (including Lille and Nantes), 17 city projects have just been selected in 2004, including six from new member countries: Estonia, Hungary, Romania , Poland and Slovenia.
+A news that Loyola de Palacio, Vice-President of the European Commission responsible for energy and transport, welcomed when the selection was announced: “In these countries, municipalities are faced with the rapid increase in vehicle fleet and a decrease in the use of public transport.
+I want to support local authorities in their efforts to develop and test new transition policies aimed at retaining a high share of public transport, walking and cycling ”.

-If we do not yet know the nature of the 17 new cities projects (La Rochelle and Toulouse in France) which will benefit from a budget of 50 million (35% of the total funding provided by cities and partners), those selected in 2001 cities are promising and concrete, like what is put in placeà Lille Métropole.
+If we do not yet know the nature of the projects of the 17 new cities (including La Rochelle and Toulouse for France) which will benefit from a budget of 50 million euros (35% of the overall funding completed by the cities and partners), those of the cities selected in 2001 are promising and concrete, like what has been implemented in Lille Métropole.

 The encouraging example of Lille

-The CIVITAS program has implemented an evaluation program and dissemination of experiences, METEOR and created in October 2002, the CIVITAS Forum.
-This platform for exchange of best practices between experts and elected meets once a year in cities participating in the program.
-This represents 72 European cities that act for a more sustainable urban mobility.
+The CIVITAS program set up a program for evaluating and disseminating experiences, METEOR, and in October 2002 created the Forum CIVITAS.
+This platform for the exchange of best practices between experts and elected officials meets once a year in the cities participating in the program.
+This represents 72 European cities taking action for more sustainable urban mobility.